knpuniversity/php-beginner-series/knpu/lets-write-php.rst

 We're going to build a site that we're calling `AirPupnMeow.com`.
 Imagine a site like Airbnb.com, except where people rent cute pets instead of apartments.
-If you're looking for companionship without all that responsibility of walking your dog every morning and bringing a bag to pick up his... unmentionables, then this site would be for you!
+If you're looking for companionship without all that responsibility of walking your dog every morning and bringing a bag to pick up his... uh gifts, then this site would be for you!
 Ok, the idea might be kinda silly, but that hasn't stopped startups in the past!
 So let's go!